rossrobino/domco/apps/docs/src/server/content/examples.md

 }
 ```

-## Routers

-If you just want to add a router, and create your own context for each route, here's an example.

 ### Trouter

 [Trouter](https://github.com/lukeed/trouter) is a fast, small-but-mighty, familiar ~~fish~~ router.
+If you just want to add a router, and create your own context for each route, here's an example.

 ```ts
 // src/server/+func.ts